openedx/openedx-aspects/docs/reference/operator_reports.rst

 .. warning::

     The Operator Dashboard is in a beta state and has not received the same amount of polish as the other dashboards.
 We expect to address the operator dashboard in future versions of Aspects.
-Please contact Chelsea Rathbun if you would like to offer suggestions or feedback, or participate in upcoming formal feedback sessions about this dashboard!
+Please contact us in the #aspects channel on Open edX Slack, or in the Analytics topic in our forums if you would like to offer suggestions or feedback, or participate in upcoming formal feedback sessions about this dashboard!

 .. _operator_filters: